documize/community/README.md

 All you need to provide is PostgreSQL or any MySQL variant.

 - Built for technical and non-technical users
+- Designed to unify both customer-facing and internal documentation
 - Organization through labels, spaces and categories
 - No fee-charging marketplace